 Seoul has five grand royal palaces: Gyeongbokgung, Deoksugung, Changgyeonggung, Changdeokgung and Jongmyo (Royal Shrine).

 I only saw Gyeongbokgung Palace, which is the oldest, largest, and most popular of the Five Grand Palaces of Seoul.
-It was built in 1395 and today it is still a focal point of the city.
+It was constructed in 1395 and today it is still a focal point of the city.
 It is located at the end of Sejongno, one of Seoul’s most important central streets.

 Your first impression of Gyeongbokgung Palace is through the massive Gwanghwamun gate (see pictures below).
 This is a popular spot for taking selfies and doing photo shoots in full traditional Korean dress, which I am guilty of.